Munaut Standard Poodle Puppies

 We introduce minimal amounts of kibble as mentioned above solely for convenience for their owners that choose not to feed raw or may want to do a combination of both.
 Keep in mind that raw and kibble are never to be fed together at the same time.
 Kibble requires a totally different ph level in the gut to digest and also travels at a different rate of digestion.
 You do not want to allow bacteria to sit in there longer then it is naturally supposed to or cause a blockage so do not ever feed the two together.
 We typically will feed raw in the am, two raw meals in the afternoon and then kibble at night to help hold them over until the AM.
 We do not always feed kibble but when we do this is how we usually do it.
 The puppies were fed kibble kibble in the AM during the below video for the first time only because if I had an issue with any of it I would be able to get them to a vet during regular business hours.
 The below photo is of the kibble we introduce.
 Fromm Game Bird and Taste of the Wild Puppy are the two we mix.
 I use Taste of The Wild because it is easy for most to find locally.
 Fromm is a bit harder.
 Taste of the wild is an okay food but should really not be fed by itself.
 As long as they are getting raw food during the day it is fine to feed.
 Fromm is a great food if you can find it.
 We also always wet the kibble by soaking it in water.
 We sometimes also add a tablespoon of a high quality grain free canned food.
 Evangers is one of our favorite brands.

-We do not have any adults available at this time.
-However, we may know of some available.
+If we have any adults available we might post it above.
+We also might know of some available.
 You are welcome to contact us if you are searching for an adult.

 A guardian home is a person or family that we sometimes place standard poodle puppies or adults with to keep the dog intact for future breeding purposes.
 The poodle is co-owned by both the guardian and the breeder.
 If you are interested in this type of arrangement please call or email me to discuss options.